 Vermont's Permaculture Institute

-A reminder our SIXTH ANNUAL Grafting Workshop and Scionwood exchange is THIS SATURDAY!
+A reminder our 7th ANNUAL Grafting Workshop and Scionwood exchange is April 7!
 Join us for a day of hands-on fruit tree grafting!
 We’ll begin the day in the classroom understanding the science of grafting, and practice bench-grafting apples, pears, plums, and other stone fruits.
 We’ll also learn how to ‘guerrilla graft’ and ‘top work’ existing trees.

 Everyone will have the opportunity to graft their own trees to take home!

 After lunch, we’ll go out and tour grafted and ‘multi-grafted’ fruit trees (including peaches grafted onto plums) and ‘top work’ multiple varieties onto pears, apples, plums, and other stone fruit.
 We’ll discuss some pruning basics, different grafting strategies for ‘fruit salad trees’, healing damaged trees, reworking new varieties, revitalizing old orchards, enhancing cross-pollination, and space considerations (such as multiple varieties with only one tree in the ground).
 We’ll also look at and evaluate both successful and failed past grafts.

 We’ll contextualize our work in briefly telling some history of our farm and touring our incredibly diverse collection of nuts, berries, vines, nitrogen-fixing plants, and debt-free natural buildings.
 We’ll also explore the incredible history of grafting, the range of grafting possibilities, and practice with professional grafting tools which make for more successful grafts by novices and experts alike.